Nudity in film: European cinema since 1929

-Two Swedish films from 1967, I Am Curious (Yellow) and Inga, were ground-breaking—and famous—for showing explicit sex and nudity.
+Two Swedish films from 1967, I Am Curious (Yellow) and Inga, were groundbreaking—and famous—for showing explicit sex and nudity.
 Both were initially banned in the U.S. and were rated X when they were shown in 1968.
-I Am Curious (Yellow) was banned in Massachusetts, more on the basis of the sexuality than the nudity, and was the subject of prosecution.
-The film was held not to be obscene.
+I Am Curious (Yellow) was banned in Massachusetts, more on the basis of the sexuality than the nudity, and was the subject of prosecution; the film was found not to be obscene.

 There was a surge in nudity in film in the United Kingdom after 1960.
 The gritty social drama This Sporting Life (1963) was among the first to include glimpses of male nudity.
 Judy Geeson's uninhibited nude swim in Here We Go Round the Mulberry Bush (1967) created a stir at the time.
 The surreal student protest film If....
 (1968) was notorious and controversial for its frontal male nudity (excised by censors), female nudity, sex, violence and homosexuality.
 Ken Russell's Women in Love (1969) was especially controversial for showing frontal male nudity in a wrestling scene between Oliver Reed and Alan Bates.
 Glenda Jackson won the Academy Award for Best Actress in that film, the first performer to win for a role that included nude scenes.

 There was also a long line of sex comedies, beginning with Mary Had a Little...
 (1961), which were more intended to display nudity than sexuality.
 Other British sex comedies included What's Good for the Goose (1969).
-There apparently are two versions of the film, one being an uncensored version (105 minutes vs. the censored 98-minute version), which shows nudity from Sally Geeson (Judy's sister); this version was released in continental Europe.
+There apparently are two versions of the film, one being an uncensored 105-minute version, the other a censored 98-minute version which shows nudity from Sally Geeson (Judy's sister); this version was released in continental Europe.
 Other films include Percy and its sequel, Percy's Progress, as well as the Carry On series, which added nudity to its saucy seaside postcard innuendo.
-Series producer Peter Rogers saw the George Segal movie Loving (1970) and added his two favorite words to the title, making Carry On Loving the twentieth in the series, followed by Carry On Girls, based around a Miss World-style beauty contest.
-Next in the series was Carry On Dick, with more risque humour and Sid James and Barbara Windsor's on- and off-screen lovemaking..
-There was also the science fiction comedy Zeta One (1969) with Yutte Stensgaard and biographical films such as Savage Messiah (1972) which contained a long nude scene with Helen Mirren.
+Series producer Peter Rogers saw the George Segal movie Loving (1970) and added his two favorite words to the title, making Carry On Loving the twentieth in the series, followed by Carry On Girls, based on a Miss World-style beauty contest.
+Next in the series was Carry On Dick, with more risqué humour and Sid James and Barbara Windsor's on- and off-screen lovemaking.
+There was also the science fiction comedy Zeta One (1969) with Yutte Stensgaard and biographical films such as Savage Messiah (1972), which contained a long nude scene with Helen Mirren.